pdrinhobarbosa/droid-persistence-lib/README.md

 This example use the USER_CODE and ROLE_CODE mapped on URI_MATCHER to notify UserRole uri that user or role data has changed.

-And use the following call to get content uri of UserRole.class:
+Use the following call to get content uri of UserRole.class:
 ```java
 DplProvider.getContentUri(getContext(), UserRole.class)
 ```